slhck/scenecut-extractor/README.md

 ]
 ```

-You can use the `-t` parameter to set the threshhold that ffmpeg internally uses (between 0 and 1).
+You can use the `-t` parameter to set the threshold that ffmpeg internally uses (between 0 and 1).

 Or `scenecut_extractor -h` to find more options.